tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 ```
 _From https://github.com/lupyuen/pinetime-rust-riot/blob/master/scripts/gen-bindings.sh_

-After `--`, we add the same `gcc` options we would use for compiling the Embedded C code (for RIOT OS in this case)...
+After `--`, we add the same `gcc` options we would use for compiling the Embedded C code (for RIOT in this case)...

 - `-I` for Include Folders